gearz-lab/react-metaform/readme.md

 If you need help understanding the project, please post an issue and I'll do my best to reply and make sure you understand everything you need.

+In order to make a pull request:

+ 1. Fork it.
+ 2. Create your feature-branch git checkout -b your-new-feature-branch
+ 3. Commit your change git commit -am 'Add new feature'
+ 4. Push to the branch git push origin your-new-feature-branch
+ 5. Create new Pull Request with master branch

 License
 ---